nupoorkedare2002/nupoorkedare2002/README.md

 # 👋 Hi there, I'm Nupoor!

-I'm a passionate master's IT student who loves diving deep into web development and exploring the world of technology.
+I'm a passionate about web development and exploring the world of technology.
 Here are a few things about me:

 ## 💻 Technologies I Work With: